xaynetwork/adblock-rust-jni/README.md

 - create benchmark
 - add android example project with webview
 - publish aar as version 0.1.0 in jitpack
 - add verification on CI
+- fix android logger on emulator / device
+- fix not throwing exceptions